You Don't Have to Be the Best. You Just Have to Still Be Here.

 The survivor finds, almost embarrassingly, that the room has cleared.
 I have lived enough of this now to recognize the moment when it shows up.
 Questions that required strategy and ferocity at year three resolve quietly at year twenty because there are simply fewer people in the contest.
 Opportunities that would have been impossible to access early flow toward the survivors because the people who would have absorbed them have moved on.

 The deep secret of any serious field is that almost everyone leaves.
-The work of staying is unfashionable, but it is the most reliable competitive strategy ever discovered.
+The work of staying is unfashionable, but it is the most reliable competitive strategy ever discovered, and the deeper claim is more honest still: the strategy is not primarily competitive but formational.
+The competitive consequences are real, and they are downstream.
+The actual work is becoming the kind of person who can keep returning to the work.
 It is also the strategy almost nobody runs.
 The other half of the equation lives in the productivity systems post, which is really an essay about whether you can still trust your own word over time, and the answer is what makes attendance possible at all.

 Final Thoughts

 You probably are not the best at what you do.
 You probably never will be.
-That fact is far less important than the conversation around achievement has trained you to believe.
+That fact is far less important than you have been told.

 The deepest professional question is not how good you can become.
 It is how long you can remain.
 The two are related, but the second is structurally more powerful, because almost nobody runs it.

 Survival is the rare strategy in plain sight.
 It does not require talent you do not have.
 It does not require permission.
-It does not require luck.
-It requires the deeply unfashionable willingness to keep showing up at the work after most of your peers have moved on.
+Its core mechanism does not depend on luck, even though timing and circumstance still touch every life that runs it.
+What it requires is the deeply unfashionable willingness to keep showing up at the work after most of your peers have moved on.
+What you release is the comparison to others.
+What you do not release is the obligation to give the work in front of you everything you have on any given day.
 The ones who do that are not always the smartest in the room.
-They are the only ones still in the room.
+They are the only ones still in the room, still actually doing the work.
 At year twenty, that turns out to be more than enough.

 You do not have to be the best.
 You just have to still be here.